UNOFFICIAL OUT OF SERVICE LIST SEPTEMBER, 2020

 Of the above incidents, three possibly could have been avoided or mediated had positive train control been properly in effect: 143/149 at Wendover, 8 at Englewood, and 47 at Cayce.

-There are, on average, 5 daily suicides by Amtrak train, two debris or tree-strikes, and on average 2-3 daily locomotive failures affecting service across the system.
+There are, on average, 5-10 daily suicides by Amtrak train, two debris or tree-strikes, and on average 2-5 daily locomotive failures affecting service across the system.
 Tree strikes and mudslides typically occur during or after major weather events, and some are not detected by maintenance of way procedures in time to avoid incidents.
-On average there is one fairly serious road crossing vehicle crash, per day, often causing death or injury to motor vehicle operators.
-Most of these do not cause derailments or catastrophic damage to railroad equipment or create injuries to passengers or crew unless they are caused by larger trucks.
-These incidents typically delay trains for 4-12 hours en-route, due to insurance and police investigations.
-We do not make any serious effort to report these incidents.
-However, if a locomotive disappears for more than a week or two, we will attempt to track down the causes.
+On average there is one fairly serious road crossing vehicle crash, per day, sometimes causing death or injury to motor vehicle operators.
+Injuries to passengers or crew are rare unless larger trucks are involved.
+If a locomotive disappears for more than a week or two, we will attempt to track down the causes.
 Two of these are probable total losses, maybe more.
 Some awaiting insurance adjustment.
 Others may be in for repair, routine maintenance, and possible repainting.

 9 Leading train 7(with 818 trailing), hit by an agricultural spray rig in eastern Montana, May 29, 2020.
 Said to be derailed and seriously damaged.
 Some fire damage, but heavy structural damage to the front end and possible frame warpage.
 Rerailed 5-29 and moved back east at least to Bainville, MT.
 The location was at the Lanark crossroads, in rural Roosevelt County about 14 miles into Montana.
 There are also reports of the cars being pulled west to Culbertson.